mishravaishnavi/mishravaishnavi/README.md

 - 🌱 I'm always learning and exploring new technologies.
 - 👀 Currently pursuing Computer Science and Engineering.
 - 🌱 Excited to learn something new always.
-- 💞️ Love to play with Data and Analyzing the data for future predictions.
+- 💞️ Love to criticise or judge hence chosen testing field.
 - 🐦 Also had interest in web development and contributed as a Frontend developer in some projects.
 - 🚀 My mission is to become a capable coder with knowledge of multiple programming languages.